Rolls-Royce has announced a strategic review of its marine business

 Michael F. Merlie is a partner at the law firm Gawthrop Greenwood, PC

-The general public is well aware of the continuing development of autonomous vehicles.
+The general public is well aware of the continuing development of autonomous ships.
 The media constantly provides stories on the advances of these self-driving cars, trucks and cabs.
 Autonomous vehicles are expected to increase safety while also resulting in significant cost savings in the transportation of goods.

 While not receiving the same amount of media coverage, the technology for autonomous ships is also rapidly developing.
 Earlier this year, a Norwegian partnership announced plans to build the world’s first fully-autonomous containership.
 The goal is for manned voyages to begin in 2018, with unmanned voyages to begin in 2020.